radams15/CircuitTesterDocs/Evaluation/docs/usability_features.md

 ![View Circuit Information](images/show_currents.png)

-### Saving and Loading Circuits
+### Saving and Loading of Circuits

 The program can save and load circuits.
-This could be simpler or more clear, but this would be a future development and would take too long to complete.
+This could be simpler or more clear, but this would be a future development and would take too long to complete for such a small feature.

 Save: